EmblaTech/emblatech.github.io/_posts/2019-04-30-power-of-good-demo.md

 It is a best practice to summarize everything at the end of the demo.
 It always gives a better understanding of what you have completed, what have been changed and what you have planned for the next sprint.

-## 9. Rehearse , Rehearse and Rehearse
+## 9. Rehearse, Rehearse and Rehearse

 To do a better demonstration, preparation and practice is a must.
 Before do the demo please practice the scenario,flow and the presentation at lease twice.